 All castings were sectioned through the vertical centerline to allow for thorough examination for macro and micro porosities as close to the center as possible.
-A 5 to 10 mm thick slice was cut from each casting, and the center surface of the slice was then ground to achieve a smooth surface, see fig. 3.
-The slices were then etched with oxalic acid dihydrate-approx. 25 g and 500 ml water per casting-at room temperature for 24 h.
+A 5 to 10 mm (0.2 to 0.4 in.) thick slice was cut from each casting, and the center surface of the slice was then ground to achieve a smooth surface (Fig. 3).
+The slices were then etched with oxalic acid dihydrate-approx. 25 g (.06 lb) and

+500 ml (17 oz) water per casting-at room temperature for 24 h.
 The etching was done to remove material that the grinding might have smeared over the surface, potentially blocking porosities, thus obscuring the results.